 - Price: $339 (includes shipping)

-I want to draw special attention to the fact that the Absolute is a black oxide/bare steel power bar.
+I want to draw special attention to the fact that the Absolute is a black oxide and bare steel power bar.
 While this is a very standard set-up for a power bar (black oxide + aggressive knurl makes for a great grip), I still like to remind folks that both bare steel and black oxide require maintenance.
 Without frequent oilings, this bar will definitely rust.
 Keep that WD-40 or 3-in-1 oil on-hand.

 Absolute Review – Shaft